Are you trying to figure out how selling a house in foreclosure works?

 For Sale By Owner

-Another option is to sell the property yourself, also known as “for sale by owner.”
-This option can save you money on commissions, but it can also be challenging, as you will have to handle all of the marketing and sales efforts yourself.
+You will have to handle all of the marketing and sales efforts that an agent would typically facilitate.
 So while you do save money compared to listing with an agent, you also still won’t be able to close the deal fast enough.

 New Jersey Cash Home Buyer